SPORTS FUNDING – 2019/20

 • ensure staff have access to training opportunities and continued professional development.

 With the above rationale in mind, we have used our Sports Premium funding to:

 - Employ qualified sport coaches (Level 2 minimum) to work alongside our staff to support teachers in their teaching of PE.
 This investment in the professional development of staff at our school is to ensure that they are best equipped to teach high quality Physical Education and school sport for years to come.
 Many of these coaching skills can be transferred into other sports.
 PNE Football Club work with our EYFS , Year 1 and 2 staff each week to provide coaching around the ‘Fundamentals’ of PE.
 This is proving very beneficial for both the children and the teaching staff.

 • Purchase a wide range of new equipment to offer access to new sports and activities as well as improving our existing provision, including the establishment of an intra-school football league, Rounders and Cricket competition.

 • Purchase new sports kits for netball, football, cricket and hockey with our logo embroidered, to promote a genuine sense of pride in representing our school in inter-school events.

 • Fund transport for attending some inter-school sporting activities.

-• Support low income families with the opportunity for their child to attend a week’s residential trip at PGL.
+•Support low income families with the opportunity for their child to attend a residential trip to Kingswood.

 • Provide regular ‘additional swimming’ sessions for all children in year 2, 3 and 4.